emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner/en/chapter2/lesson3.md

     pub var totalPokemon: Int
     // create a new dictionary that stores
-    // pokemon in the contract
+    // Pokemon in the contract
     pub let storedPokemon: @{UInt64: Pokemon}

     pub struct PokemonDetails {